Bioconductor/packagebuilder/documentation/Troubleshooting.md

 Manager Task Scheduler.
 Open the task scheduler and navigate to Task Scheduler -> Task Scheduler Library -> BBS.
 Find the task called `spb-server` and see if it is not running (should say
 "Running" in the "Status" column).
 Whether or not it is running, you can restart it by selecting the row called `spb-server` and right-click.
 This will bring a drop down menu of options.
-First select `End` to stop the task.
+Select `End` to stop the task.
 Optionally at this point, you can navigate to the `~/packagebuilder/` in the admin command window and `rm server.log`.
+We also must stop the taks loggon_pkgbuild_at_startup.
+Selecting the row called `loggon_pkgbuild_at_startup` and right-click.
+This will bring a drop down menu of options.
+Select `End` to stop the task.
+Next bring up the Task Manager.
+One way to do this is to right-click on the bottom tool bar and Select `Task Manager` in the drop down menu that appears.
+Select the tab called `Details`.
+Next order the tasks by `User name`.
+Find the process `python.exe` Running by the user name pkgbuild.
+Select this row and terminate the process.
-Then back in the task scheduler, right-click on `spb-server` again, and choose `Run`.
-The Status" should change to "Run"; if it does not repeat the process.
+Then back in the task scheduler, right-click on `loggon_pkgbuild_at_startup` again, and choose `Run`, the "Status" should change to "Running".
+The select `spb-server`, and choose `Run`, the "Status" should change to "Running"; if it does not repeat the process.